pirsch-analytics/docs/docs/advanced/custom-domains.md

 ## Configuring up a Custom Domain

 Custom domains can be configured on the **General** settings page of your dashboard.
+You will need an **unused** domain to serve the dashboard and scripts.
+This can be a subdomain like `dashboard.custom-domain.com` or any other unused top level/subdomain you have.

 ![Custom Domain Settings](../static/advanced/custom-domain-settings.png)